 The Autel MaxilM IM608 is the best key programmer for professionals, giving you complete control over key programming and IMMO systems.
 While it is more expensive, the cost is worth it if you need full functionality and wide compatibility.Check Price at Amazon

 The guided interface of the XTOOL X100 PAD makes it easy to program new keys—when it works.
-What’s frustrating for many users about this tool is that it’s difficult to identify which vehicles are compatible, and the included instructions aren’t very helpful.
+What’s frustrating for many users about this tool is that it’s challenging to identify which vehicles are compatible, and the included instructions aren’t beneficial.
 While it supports 59+ manufacturers, it doesn’t support all model years.
 Once you’re up and running, however, making new keys is a fast process.

 The XTOOL X100 PAD can program your immobilizer information, VIN, and mileage information.
-In addition, however, the X100 PAD also allows programming of the ECU itself.
-This makes it a more useful option for professional garages.
+However, the X100 PAD allows the programming of the ECU itself, making it a more useful option for professional garages.

 Beside Full OBDII Functions, XTOOL X100 PAD supports Reset Functions such as EPB calibration, Oil Reset, Throttle Body adaptation, DPF regeneration, Battery reset, Steering Angle Calibration, TPMS light reset, etc.